April 13th, 1991 – Windhoek

 Closer to the park the scenery gets a little better, still very dry, but in the distance some mountains appear.
 Bare rocks, still hardly any vegetation, except for some cacti on the ridges.
 But in the subsurface, there must be some water, because in and along the dry river beds we see the occasional trees.

 The main activity in the park is walking and bird watching: remarkably, there are still quite a lot of birds around, despite the dryness and the limited vegetation.
-Now personally I not much into bird watching – I like seeing beautiful, brightly coloured birds for their aesthetic qualities, but I have little interest in the details, in the minor differences between sub-species.
+Personally I am not much into bird watching – I like seeing beautiful, brightly coloured birds for their aesthetic qualities, but I have little interest in the details, in the minor differences between sub-species.
 But watching the bird watchers is quite entertaining in itself.
 Our group would arrive at a tree, and one of the members would spot a bird, upon which everybody stops to pull out their binoculars.
 First challenge is to point out where the bird is, which goes something like this: “see the second tree left of those three big rocks?
-Halfway up that large branch, five leaves to the right, than two branches down, that’s where he is!”.
-By then, somebody else will have see another bird, and tells the others where to look (“no, no, to the right of the two thin protruding branches, and than up!”), which greatly adds to the overall confusion.
+Halfway up that large branch, five leaves to the right, then two branches down, that’s where he is!”.
+By then, somebody else will have see another bird, and tells the others where to look (“no, no, to the right of the two thin protruding branches, and then up!”), which greatly adds to the overall confusion.
 When everybody is finally focused on the same bird, the conversation continues: “look, that is a white-tailed what-so-ever”, “what sort of what-so-ever?”, “a white-tailed what-so-ever”.
 I would have thought you can see that it is white-tailed, or red-breasted, or yellow-spotted, or whichever other characteristic are being used to describe the bird, but apparently, that is all not so clear, not even through binoculars.
 Anyhow, walking in the park is quite pleasant, and some of the birds are quite nice.

 April 16th – Sossusvlei